hkebbi/FortiCNAPP_POV-toolbox/AWS/Agentless Workload Scanning (AWLS)/README.md

 ---

+---
-## 🧩 What Is Deploye in a Workflow ?
+## 🧩 What Is Deployed in a Workflow ?

 ### 🛡️ Private-by-Design: